Teen Driver Information and ResourcesPlease check back for updates as they become available

 Driving is an enormous responsibility for both new drivers and their parents.
 Teenage years are considered by many to be the most dangerous period in life for driving.
 Please note that the in-person Safe Driving Assembly that had been offered in previous years will not be occurring in 2020-21.
 SHS is currently formulating a plan for the issuance of SHS parking permits to SHS seniors.

 The best way for parents to encourage their children to drive safely is to model safe driving practices themselves.
-Below are safe driving resources for parents:
+Below are safe driving resources: